peytonlundquist/BlueChain/README.md

   1. Navigate to the config.properties file (network/src/main/java/config.properties)
   2. Configure the network to the specifications you desire.

   - **Warning:** The number of nodes your local machine can handle depends on the computing resources that the machine has.
-In addition, networks over the size of 100 nodes may be subject to port exhaustion depending on how many transcations are submitted in small time intervals.
+In addition, **networks over the size of 100 nodes may be subject to port exhaustion** depending on how many transcations are submitted in small time intervals. **Unexpected exceptions may occur as a result.**

   3. Use Maven to compile and run the NetworkLauncher